Colley-K/Time_series_forecasting/README.md

 >
 ![](./readme_files/c3.png)
 >
-3. The PLU codes were very granular.
+**Problem 3:** The PLU codes were very granular.
 Thus, the data was really sparse with most items having around a zero demand per week.
 >
 >**Solution**
 >